-Also, a major component of Michigan's response to the nonattainment status of these areas may be rule making.
-A list of potential new rules was created and is being maintained/updated as part of the planning process.
+A major component of Michigan's response to the nonattainment status of these areas may be rule making.
+Information regarding recently finalized and upcoming rules can be found on the EGLE AQD Laws and Rules webpage.

 The following workgroups have been established with the intent of facilitating early discussion of potential control strategies for a moderate nonattainment SIP for the southeast Michigan Ozone nonattainment area:

 - Primary Formaldehyde, VOC / NOx RACT and Landfill Emissions: This workgroup has three interrelated facets.
 The first is looking at stationary sources of formaldehyde, often formed as a result of combustion of common fuels.
-The second is is looking at large sources of NOx and VOC within the nonattainment area to assess potential RACT rules.
+The second is looking at large sources of NOx and VOC within the nonattainment area to develop RACT rules.
 The third is looking at controlling methane from landfills.
-For additional information, contact Trace McDonald at 517-582-3570 or Marissa Stegman at 517-582-3601.
+For additional information, contact Trace McDonald at 517-582-3570 or Marissa Vaerten at 517-582-3601.

 - Oil & Gas Emissions: This workgroup is investigating emissions of methane from the oil and gas sectors throughout the state.
 Work is focusing on quantifying emission reductions that can be used to lower ozone values.
 For additional information, contact Alec Kownacki at 517-614-6678.

 - Southeast Michigan (SEMI) Modeling and Measurement Steering Committee: This workgroup will make decisions regarding the collection of data that can be used for nonattainment planning.
 For additional information, contact Jay Olaguer at 517-512-0059.

 Air Permitting and Other Topics

 - Offsets for New Source Nonattainment Permitting: The Permit Section has created a page to assist permit applicants with additional requirements for permitting new sources of VOC and NOx in nonattainment areas.